Global leader in Disability Studies, University of Leeds hosts inaugural Conference

 This year marks the 30th anniversary of the award of the first masters in Disability Studies at Leeds, the first such programme in the UK.
 The postgraduate programmes have been taken by many important disability activists, policy-influencers and academics from around the world.

-In a world-first in 2023, the University of Leeds opened its doors to students around the world with its pioneering new online Master’s programme Disability Studies, Rights and Inclusion which aims to equip students with the knowledge and skills necessary to advocate for and protect the rights of disabled people and communities.
+In a world-first in 2023, the University of Leeds opened its doors to students around the world with the pioneering new online Master’s programme Disability Studies, Rights and Inclusion which aims to equip students with the knowledge and skills necessary to advocate for and protect the rights of disabled people and communities.

 This distinctive online course opens the doors for people from a range of diverse backgrounds to contribute to this important area of social justice and disability activism.